Laurenpace/SoutheasternACMGameJam/index.markdown

 layout: home
 ---

 The Southeastern ACM chapter is having a Game Jam March 27th.
-The event will run 11:00 AM - 9:30 PM.
+The event will run 11:00 AM - 9:30 PM in the Envoc Lab.
 After 9:30 feel free to stick around to play the games everyone created and others.

 Schedule